 - Lending Systems

 - Capital and Secondary Markets

-The NNHC has been active since January 2017 and recently held a mid-year check-in to discuss the goals and progress of its five working groups.
-The Coalition also decided to regularly share a progress update on the goals of each working group.
+The Coalition regularly shares a progress update on the goals of each working group.
 Please see the links below to learn more.